 - Never service fuel-burning appliances without proper knowledge, skill and tools.
 Always refer to the owners manual when performing minor adjustments or servicing fuel-burning equipment.

 - Never operate a portable generator or any other gasoline engine-powered tool either in or near an enclosed space such as a garage, house, or other building.
 Even with open doors and windows, these spaces can trap CO and allow it to quickly build to lethal levels.

 - Install a CO alarm that meets the requirements of the current UL 2034 safety standard.
 A CO alarm can provide some added protection, but it is no substitute for proper use and upkeep of appliances that can produce CO.
-Install a CO alarm in the hallway near every separate sleeping area of the home.
+Install battery-operated CO alarms or CO alarms with battery backup on every level of the home and outside sleeping areas.
+Interconnected CO alarms are best; when one sounds, they all sound.
 Make sure the alarm cannot be covered up by furniture or draperies.

 - Never use portable fuel-burning camping equipment inside a home, garage, vehicle or tent unless it is specifically designed for use in an enclosed space and provides instructions for safe use in an enclosed area.